Parliamentary.ai

 Overview

-This bill amends the Corporate Manslaughter and Corporate Homicide Act 2007 to clarify and strengthen the definition of corporate homicide, making it easier to prosecute organisations for deaths caused by recklessness.
+This bill amends the Corporate Manslaughter and Corporate Homicide Act 2007, making it easier to prosecute organizations for causing deaths through recklessness.
+It clarifies the definition of "responsible person" and simplifies the offence itself, aiming for clearer legal standards.

 Description

 The bill modifies the 2007 Act by adding a new subsection (1A) to Section 1.
-This new subsection establishes that an organisation commits an offence if a "responsible person," acting within their employment, recklessly causes a person's death.
-The definition of "responsible person" is also broadened to include anyone who supervises, manages, or organizes people or activities on behalf of the organisation.
-The bill also updates the Act's title references to reflect the changes.
-The changes will come into force 90 days after the bill is passed.
+This subsection establishes that an organisation is guilty of corporate homicide if a "responsible person," acting within their employment scope, recklessly causes a death.
+The definition of "responsible person" is expanded to include anyone who supervises, manages, or organises any person or activities on behalf of the organization as part of their duties.
+The bill also replaces references to specific offences in subsection 5 with the single term "corporate homicide" for clarity.
+The amendments will apply to the same extent as the original act and come into force 90 days after passage.

 Government Spending